-To control urination, two muscles must be used: the sphincter and the detrusor.
-The sphincter is a muscle that wraps around the urethra tube, which carries urine out of the body.
+To control urination, the body uses two muscles called the sphincter and the detrusor.
+The sphincter is a muscle that wraps around the urethra tube, a tube that carries urine out of the body.
 Squeezing the sphincter stops the flow of urine.
-The detrusor is the bladder wall muscle, which must be relaxed for the bladder to fill with urine and contracted for it to empty.
+The detrusor is the bladder wall muscle.
+It must be relaxed for the bladder to fill with urine and contracted for it to empty.

 If the pressure between these two muscles is even, a person will remain continent.
-When the pressure on the urethra decreases while it increases on the bladder, a person has the urge to urinate and will void normally.
-However, someone suffering from SUI does not have control of the sphincter and the pressures are not balanced, causing leakage.
+When pressure on the urethra decreases but pressure increases on the bladder, a person has the urge to urinate and they urinate normally.
+However, someone suffering from stress urinary incontinence loses control of the sphincter.
+They are unable to control the pressures, causing leakage.

-SUI is rare in men, although it can occur after a prostatectomy (removal of the prostate).
+SUI is rare in men, but it can occur after a prostatectomy (removal of the prostate).
 Women are the primary sufferers, because pregnancy and childbirth weaken the pelvic muscles.

-Because SUI is an embarrassing condition, and one patients may not even want to discuss with their doctors, it is under-reported and under-diagnosed.
-In one 2004 National Institutes of Health study, the rate of SUI in women in the United States varied between 4 percent and 35 percent.
-The Food and Drug Administration (FDA) says it’s between 20 and 40 percent.
+Because SUI is an embarrassing condition, it is underreported and underdiagnosed.
+In a 2004 National Institutes of Health study, the rate of SUI in women in the United States varied between 4 percent and 35 percent.
+The U.S. Food and Drug Administration says it’s between 20 and 40 percent.

 Stress Urinary Incontinence Causes

-Stress urinary incontinence is most often seen in women who have had more than one pregnancy with vaginal deliveries.
-It is believed that a woman’s pregnant uterus causes anatomical changes in the urethra and bladder during pregnancy.
+Stress urinary incontinence most often occurs in women who have had more than one vaginal childbirth.
+A woman’s uterus causes anatomical changes in the urethra and bladder during pregnancy.
 Hormonal changes during pregnancy can also affect the pelvic floor, increasing the risk of SUI.

 Symptoms of Stress Urinary Incontinence

-It is normal for a woman who experiences an involuntary loss of urine to wonder whether that is a sign of stress urinary incontinence.
-She may think that the leaking of urine must happen frequently and in great volumes, but that’s not true.
-Any regular loss of urine — from drops to tablespoons or more — is considered SUI.
+Involuntary loss of urine is a sign of stress urinary incontinence.
+Leaking urine does not have to happen frequently or in great volumes.
+Any regular loss of urine — even small drops — is considered SUI.

-Because of the range in severity of SUI, there are many ways to evaluate and then treat the different levels of the condition.
+Because of the range in severity of SUI, there are many ways to evaluate and treat the condition.

 Diagnosing Stress Urinary Incontinence

-Once the initial diagnosis of SUI is made, the doctor will discuss how lifestyle factors, such as diet and exercise, can affect SUI.
-The patient likely will be referred to a urologist or urogynecologist for confirmation of the type of incontinence and a detailed treatment plan.
+After making a diagnosis, the doctor will discuss how lifestyle factors, such as diet and exercise, can affect SUI.
+The doctor may refer the patient to a urologist or urogynecologist for confirmation of the type of incontinence and a detailed treatment plan.

-A urinary stress test can be performed in the doctor’s office and involves inserting a catheter into the bladder through the urethra to add fluid.
+A urinary stress test can be performed in the doctor’s office.
+It involves inserting a catheter into the bladder through the urethra to add fluid.
 Once the bladder is full, the patient is asked to cough and the doctor measures the fluid loss.

 In a cystoscopy, a small, lighted tool is inserted through the urethra into the bladder to study hard-to-view areas.
 Instruments can be used with the cystoscope to collect tissue and urine samples.
-This procedure is done with a numbing jelly on the urethra to prevent discomfort, but doctors also may choose to give a sedative or anesthesia intravenously.
+This procedure is done with a numbing agent, sedative or anesthesia to avoid discomfort.

 Treating Stress Urinary Incontinence